sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 Some tokens like [USDC](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48?a=#writeProxyContract) or [AAVE](https://etherscan.io/token/0x7fc66500c84a76ad7e9c93437bfc5ac33e2ddae9?a=#writeProxyContract) are upgradeable and use a proxy pattern.
-For these you have to search for the "Write as Proxy" tab.
+For these, you have to use the "Write as Proxy" tab.

 :::